merenlab/merenlab.org/tutorials/infant-gut/index.md

 I'm sure you need no help to know what to do with this file.

-## Chapter V: Microbial Population Genetics
+## Chapter VI: Microbial Population Genetics

 Here we will profile the single-nucleotide variations (SNVs) in the *E. faecalis* {% include ARTIFACT name="bin" text="bin" %} found in Sharon et al.'s Infant Gut Dataset (IGD).